 Your guide will pick you up from your hotel at 8 am in our private van to start our adventure!
 Our first stop is at the famous white statue above Cusco called Cristo Blanco, which is lit up 24 hours a day, watching over the city.
 There, we start our tour at the Fortress of Sacsayhuaman, with its impressive Inca military construction, built with giant stones, some of which weigh up to 128 tons!
 Then, we explore the archeological sites of Q’enqo, Puka Pukara, and Tambomachay, which are on the way to Pisac in the Sacred Valley.

-Then, we visit the colorful market of Pisac, in the Inca Village that is famous for it being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
+At the colorful market of Pisac we explore the Inca Village that is famous for it being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
 There you will be able to appreciate a mixture of colors, Inca culture, and traditions.
 If you feel like buying something, you will have plenty of opportunities to test your bartering skills, interact with the local artisans, and purchase their hand-made souvenirs.
-You are certainly not obligated to buy anything!
 You will discover Alpaca goods of all types, such as sweaters, shawls, hats, gloves, spreads, woven textile rugs, local silver jewelry, decorations, alpaca rugs, artwork, and trinkets of all types.
 Be sure to try the homemade pizza and empanadas made in large old fashioned Inca ovens.
 Here, we will take some time for lunch and try out all of the local food.
 We will return to Cusco at approximately 4 or 5 pm.

 Sacsayhuaman (which means satisfied falcon) is one impressive site built by the Inca as a fortress.
 The stones in the wall are incredible, with the largest weighing in at 128 tons.
 Archeologists do not agree on how they may have been transported to the location from the quarry.

 The Incas designed Cusco in the shape of a puma, with Sacsayhuaman as the head.
 Sacsayhuaman is still used today for the Inti Raymi festival held to celebrate the winter solstice on the 24th of June.